 Talk 2: DevOps lessons for the Embedded developer

 The software development world has been shaken up in the last decade by great improvements in software development lifecycle execution, release automation, virtualization of runtime environments, service availability and project management strategies.
 The impact of each of these principles to the actual development velocity and release cycle of software has lately been categorized under the (often abused by marketing) term DevOps (or, within Google, Site Reliability Engineering or SRE).
 Unbelievable increases in developer productivity and shortenings of release cycles have been shouted across the software blogosphere by companies like Google, Netflix, Amazon, Etsy, Capital One, …

-However, it often feels like these fancy implementations and evangelic stories about DevOps transformations that we see are always applied to web application shops and they seem to fall flat on their face when we try to apply them to embedded development and its unique set of complexities such as custom hardware targets and difficult to virtualize environments.
+However, it often feels like these fancy implementations and evangelic stories about DevOps transformations are always applied to web application shops.
+And they seem to fall flat on their face when we try to apply them to embedded development and its unique set of complexities.
+Such as custom hardware targets and difficult to virtualize environments.

 Speaker: Jochen Parmentier has delivered several projects in the semi-conductor, firmware and embedded application industry.
 He works as a consultant in different roles: from hardware-in-the-loop test automation developer, continuous integration & continuous deployment architect to DevOps transformation mentor.

 Asides from this, he is a big Python enthusiast and loves to teach and coach people in developing their Python and testing skills.